joshuawright11/papyrus/README.md

 Papyrus is a type-safe HTTP client for Swift.

-It turns your HTTP APIs into type-safe Swift protocols.
+It turns your APIs into Swift protocols.

 ```swift
 @API